arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ### Create Additional Spaces

-The Arduino Cloud for Business platform allows you to create and manage an unlimited number of Spaces.
+The Arduino Cloud for Business plan allows you to create and manage one Shared Space and one Private Space.
+If you need additional Spaces, you have to purchase a new Arduino Cloud plan.

-Take into consideration that, except for the automatically created Private Space, all the other Spaces need a dedicated subscription to Arduino Cloud.
 Check the available plans [here](https://cloud.arduino.cc/plans).

 In order to create a new Shared Space, click on **New Shared Space** in the Space-Selector.